intel/AI-Playground/readme.md

 Be sure to check license terms for any model used in AI Playground especially taking note of any restrictions.

 ### Use Alternative Models
-Check the [User Guide](https://github.com/intel/ai-playground/blob/main/AI%20Playground%20Users%20Guide.pdf) for details or [watch this video](https://www.youtube.com/watch?v=1FXrk9Xcx2g) on how to add alternative Stable Diffusion models to AI Playground<\br >
+Check the [User Guide](https://github.com/intel/ai-playground/blob/main/AI%20Playground%20Users%20Guide.pdf) for details or [watch this video](https://www.youtube.com/watch?v=1FXrk9Xcx2g) on how to add alternative Stable Diffusion models to AI Playground
-</br ></br >

 ### Notices and Disclaimers:
 For information on AI Playground terms, license and disclaimers, visit the project and files on GitHub repo:</br >